- What is the rotator cuff?

 You will be instructed on exercises you can begin the day after your surgery.
 You will start formal physical therapy 2-3 days post-op.

-Sometimes the physician will order use a CPM (Continuous Passive Motion) Chair at home to help with range of motion.
+Sometimes the physician will order the use of a CPM (Continuous Passive Motion) Chair at home to help with range of motion.
 A technician will come to your house and give you instructions on its use.
 This is an important instrument in restoring full motion to your shoulder.

 Return to school or work: